python/mypy/docs/source/error_code_list2.rst

 This section documents various errors codes that mypy generates only if you enable certain options.
-See :ref:`error-codes` for general documentation about error codes. :ref:`error-code-list` documents error codes that are enabled by default.
+See :ref:`error-codes` for general documentation about error codes and their configuration.
+:ref:`error-code-list` documents error codes that are enabled by default.

 .. note::